-The Social Services Field Experience (SSE 290) is required for those seeking the associate of applied science degree in Social Services or the Social Services Substance Abuse Specialty.
+The Social Services Field Experience (SSE 190) is required for those seeking the Associate of Applied Science degree in Social Services or the Social Services Substance Abuse Specialty.
 SSE 191, Field Placement Gerontology I, and SSE 291, Field Placement Gerontology II, are required for those seeking the Social Services Gerontology Specialty Associate of Applied Science degree.
-The associate of arts degree in the Social Services Gerontology Specialty requires completing only SSE 191, Field Placement Gerontology I. In these courses, the student performs a minimum of 240 hours of supervised work in a helping setting relevant to his/her career interests.
-While it is highly recommended for all students in Social Services, it is not required for those seeking a basic certificate or an associate of arts degree.
+The Associate of Arts Degree for Transfer in Liberal Arts in the Social Services Gerontology Specialty requires completing only SSE 191, Field Placement Gerontology I. In these courses, the student performs a minimum of 240 hours of supervised work in a helping setting relevant to his/her career interests.
+While it is highly recommended for all students in Social Services, it is not required for those seeking a certificate or an Associate of Arts Degree for Transfer.

 Students who plan to transfer to a four-year college or university can meet the first and second year general education requirements at Pima Community College but must check the requirements of the school they plan to attend.
-All Social Services majors are strongly urged to talk with a Social Services faculty advisor about the best way to schedule classes.
+All Social Services majors are strongly urged to talk with a Social Services faculty advisor or counselor about the best way to schedule classes.

-Social Services-Associate of Applied Science Degree for Direct Employment student achievement.
+Social Services-Associate of Applied Science Degree for Direct Employment